313shawky/Examination-System/README.md

 # Examination System

-## Cmd Application for system helps for adding questions and answers for every question and choosing the correct answer for the question to implement a real exam.
+## cmd application for system helps for adding exam questions and their right/wrong answers in order to implement a real exam.

 ### Using C#, OOP